No art currently, maybe you can help

 An individual worker bivouac is a tiny, grub-like insect, ranging from dusty beige to reddish-brown in color.
 They have large mandibles on their heads, and two pairs of small, simple eyes.
 Short legs run all the way down their bodies, allowing them to crawl swiftly.
 The queens are similar, but slightly larger, with thicker bodies, a single pair of larger and more complex eyes, and legs only going halfway down their bodies.

 However, that is not the form one will often find a bivouac in.
 Instead, one will normally meet them in what is known as hive form.
 Bivouac hives are formed from the the bodies of hundreds of thousands of bivouac, gathered together in an amorphous blob to protect the queen.
 Occasionally, stray bivouac workers will drop off the hive, but due to the cloud of pheromones bivouac queens give off, these strays will quickly make their way back to the hive.

 While bivouac hives tend to prefer being amorphous and shapeless, those that live amongst other species may attempt to form the hive into something similar to their peers in an attempt to garner their acceptance.
 Usually all this does is frighten said companions even more, as seeing such a strange mimicry of their kind crafted from an ever-shifting mass of bugs is more than a little unsettling for most.

 It should be noted that the only truly sentient member of a bivouac hive is the queen.
 The workers of a bivouac have barely a mind of their own, instead only being content when completing the tasks ordered of them by their queen.
-If a worker is permanently separated from its’ queen, it will frantically rush around, growing more and more panicked, until it finally collapses and dies from stress.
+If a worker is permanently separated from its' queen, it will frantically rush around, growing more and more panicked, until it finally collapses and dies from stress.
 While a queen can live up to 250 years, a worker only lives two.
 If the queen is removed from a bivouac hive, said hive will fall apart and the individual workers will swarm after their queen, chewing their way through anything that stands between them and her.